Safety integrity level: SIL types and certification

 Hazards of a control system must be identified then analysed through risk analysis.
 Mitigation of these risks continues until their overall contribution to the hazard are considered acceptable.
 The tolerable level of these risks is specified as a safety requirement in the form of a target 'probability of a dangerous failure' in a given period of time, stated as a discrete SIL.

-Certification schemes are used to establish whether a device meets a particular SIL.
+Certification schemes, such as the CASS Scheme (Conformity Assessment of Safety-related Systems) are used to establish whether a device meets a particular SIL.
+Third parties that can provide certification include Bureau Veritas, CSA Group, TÜV Rheinland, TÜV SÜD and UL among others.
+Self-certification is also possible.
 The requirements of these schemes can be met either by establishing a rigorous development process, or by establishing that the device has sufficient operating history to argue that it has been proven in use.
+Certification is achieved by proving the functional safety capability (FSC) of the organization, usually by assessment of its functional safety management (FSM) program, and the assessment of the design and life-cycle activities of the product to be certified, which is conducted based on specifications, design documents, test specifications and results, failure rate predictions, FMEAs, etc.

-Electric and electronic devices can be certified for use in functional safety applications according to IEC 61508, providing application developers show the evidence required to demonstrate that the application including the device is also compliant.
-IEC 61511 is an application-specific adaptation of IEC 61508 for the Process Industry sector.
+Electric and electronic devices can be certified for use in functional safety applications according to IEC 61508.
+There are a number of application-specific standards based on or adapted from IEC 61508, such as IEC 61511 for the process industry sector.
 This standard is used in the petrochemical and hazardous chemical industries, among others.

-Safety standards
+Standards

 The following standards use SIL as a measure of reliability and/or risk reduction.